-As Chair of the Immigration Group at Cohen & Grigsby, Larry represents public and private employers in securing temporary and permanent visas for foreign national employees.
+As the Founder and Chair of the Immigration Group at Cohen & Grigsby, Larry represents public and private employers in securing temporary and permanent visas for foreign national employees.
 He also helps individual clients pursue family-based permanent residence, as well as U.S. citizenship.

 Larry has also helped to establish and continues to oversee the outbound/global immigration practice, which secures work-authorized visas for people in countries throughout the world.

 For 25 years, he has been selected by his peers for inclusion in The Best Lawyers in America for Immigration Law.
 He was also selected to the Pennsylvania Super Lawyers list and Who’s Who in Law Education.

 - Mt.
 Lebanon High School Great Alumni Award, 2015